bxlab/metaWRAP/README.md

 ### Citing metaWRAP
 If you found metaWRAP usefull in your research, please cite the publication: [MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0541-1).
 If certain software wrapped into metaWRAP were integral to your investigation (e.g. Salmon, MaxBin2, SPAdes, Kraken, etc.) please give them credit as well.

+### Error reporting
+The massive scale of the metaWRAP project unfortunately means that there are lots of opportunities for different components to fail depending on the exact environments it is installed on.
+Note that metaWRAP is simply a bash wrapper around other popular bioinformatics programs.
+If one of these other programs fails, the first thing to do is to troubleshoot the installation of that software, and not worry about metaWRAP itself until that component is fixed.
+If one of the components refuses to work on you environment, there may not be much I can do.
+Also remember that if you know a bit of bash/shell you can always see how metaWRAP calls these programs by investigating and possibly changing/tweaking the script files in `bin/metawrap-modules/`.

+For errors and bugs relating to the actual metaWRAP software, please open a new Issue thread on this github page, however note that I no longer actively support metaWRAP due to moving on to other jobs.
+If you do report an error, please include the full output (stdout and stderr) from metaWRAP, and the version of you are using (run `metawrap -v`).

 ### Acknowledgements
 Author of pipeline: [Gherman Uritskiy](https://github.com/ursky).

 Principal Investigators: [James Taylor](http://bio.jhu.edu/directory/james-taylor/) and [Jocelyne DiRuggiero](http://bio.jhu.edu/directory/jocelyne-diruggiero/)

 Institution: Johns Hopkins, [Department of Cell, Molecular, Developmental Biology, and Biophysics](http://cmdb.jhu.edu/)

-All feedback is welcome!
-For errors and bugs, please open a new Issue thread on this github page, and I will try to get things patched as quickly as possible.
-Please include the **full** output (stdout and stderr) from metaWRAP, and the version of you are using (run `metawrap -v`), For general feedback you can contact me at guritsk1@jhu.edu, however please do not email me with error/bug reports.